kubernetes/website/docs/concepts/overview/components.md

 by Deployments, ReplicationControllers, and so on.
 Namespaced addon objects are created in the `kube-system` namespace.

-Addon manager creates and maintains addon resources.
 Selected addons are described below, for extended list of available addons please see [Addons](/docs/concepts/cluster-administration/addons/) page.

 ### DNS